 Day Camp Versus Extended Stay Camp

 Once you’ve decided which camping format is best for your child, the next step is deciding between a traditional camp, educational camp or a specialty camp that focuses on a particular pursuit, such as academics, dance or science.
-All offer important benefits; which type you choose depends on a number of factors, including your child's specific temperament, interests, goals and educational needs.
+All offer important benefits; which type you choose depends on several factors, including your child’s temperament, interests, goals and educational needs.

 The words “summer camp” conjure visions of swimming, campfires and crafts.
 With today’s educational focus on test scores and technological proficiency, these activities are sometimes seen as mere “play.”
-But in actuality play is a child’s most important activity, and the skills and traits it develops are just as important in adult life as technical ones.
+But in actuality play is a child’s most important activity, and the skills and traits he or she develops are just as important in adult life as technical ones:

 And in today’s over-scheduled world, even youngsters need time to step away from the computer, have fun and enjoy being a kid.

-High Meadows Summer Day Camp offers a traditional camp setting focused on the outdoors and experiential learning, in which campers learn about subjects through direct, hands-on experience gained over the course of a three-week session.
-High Meadows, which accepts children ages 4 through 14 (rising ninth-graders), offers a range of activities including arts and crafts, Native American lore, swimming and more. (highmeadowscamp.org)
+High Meadows offers a traditional camp setting focused on the outdoors and experiential learning, in which campers learn about subjects through direct, hands-on experience gained over the course of a three-week session.
+High Meadows, which accepts rising kindergartners through rising ninth-graders, offers a range of activities including arts and crafts, Native American lore, swimming and more. (highmeadowscamp.org)

-Other educational camps combine classroom learning with outdoor recreational activities to help students improve educationally — while still having plenty of fun in the process.
-Squirrel Hollow Camp at The Bedford School, a school for children with learning disabilities, combines mornings of small-group tutoring with afternoon exploration of the school’s 46-acre Fairburn campus, with activities that include swimming, soccer and conquering the school’s challenge course.
-Classes are grouped by age and skill level and allow campers to develop skills in a stress-free environment.
+Other educational camps combine classroom learning with outdoor recreational activities to help students improve educationally—while still having plenty of fun in the process.
+Squirrel Hollow Camp at The Bedford School, a school for children with learning disabilities, combines mornings of small-group tutoring with afternoon exploration of the school’s 46-acre Fairburn campus, including swimming, soccer and conquering the school’s challenge course.

-“Squirrel Hollow is designed to provide academic tutoring in a recreational setting,” says Betsy Box, admissions director and director emeritus of The Bedford School.
+“Squirrel Hollow is designed to provide academic tutoring in a recreational setting,” says Betsy Box, Bedford’s admissions director and director emeritus.
 “Students who attend all four weeks make average gains of six to eight months in reading, math and written expression.” (thebedfordschool.org)

 For pint-sized scientists, there are plenty of specialized science camps covering topics like video game development, computer programming, robotics and biology.
-Science-based specialty camps in Atlanta include those offered by the Georgia Institute of Technology’s Center for Education Integrating Science, Mathematics, and Computing (CEISMC), and Camp H2O at the Georgia Aquarium.
-Georgia Tech’s programs are mostly for middle- and high-school students and focus on STEM (Science, Technology, Engineering and Mathematics) topics such as robotics, computer programming and modeling (ceismc.gatech.edu).
-Camp H2O, meanwhile, is geared toward giving first to fifth graders a behind-the-scenes look at the aquarium through encounters with animals and lessons from caregivers (georgiaaquarium.org).
+Science-based specialty camps in Atlanta include those offered by the Georgia Institute of Technology’s Center for Education Integrating Science, Mathematics, and Computing (CEISMC) and Camp H2O at the Georgia Aquarium.
+Georgia Tech’s programs are mostly for middle- and high-school students and focus on STEM (science, technology, engineering and mathematics) topics such as robotics, computer programming and modeling.
+Camp H2O, meanwhile, is geared toward giving first- to fifth-graders a behind-the-scenes look at the aquarium through animal encounters and lessons from caregivers.

 Making Your Selection

 So how do you go about finding a camp?
-The American Camp Association’s website (acacamps.org) is a great resource, with more than 3,600 accredited camps.
+The ACA’s website is a great resource, with more than 3,600 accredited camps.
 After researching the different options available, it’s time to narrow down your choices.
 Talk with your child about his interests and expectations for summer camp, match them to your own, and then do your homework to select the best option.
 Once you’ve found some promising choices, contact them directly with questions to determine if they meet your needs.

 Things to ask a prospective summer camp: